aifoS1/local-todos/README.md

-# round_square
+# local-todos

-Uses the Foursquare API to fetch venue data, present results to user and plot venues on a google map using the Google Maps API.
+Uses localStorage with a localForage wrapper to create a key called 'todos' where the user can store their todo items.

 Includes es6 classes.
-Still need to configure webpack on top of babel in order to get classes to export/import and to fully compile to es5.